Union County Children's Home

 This is an index to the records of 1884 to 1907.
 This index was compiled by Virginia Smith for the Union County Genealogical Society.
 The actual records include a listing of the child, their parents, and who the child was sent to live with.

 PLEASE NOTE: This is only an INDEX of children who resided at the Union County Children's Home from 1884 until 1907.
 Specific information regarding birthdates and parents is not listed in this index.
-If you require more information or assistance, please contact the Union County Genealogical Society through the link at the bottom of this page.
+If you require more information or assistance, please contact the Union County Genealogical Society through the link on our contact page.

 Union County, Ohio Records Center and Archives - Stephen W. Badenhop, Coordinator